PivotPHP/website/_docs/why-pivotphp.md

 ## ✨ Key Features

 ### 🧬 **Evolutionary Architecture**
-HelixPHP adapts to your needs, not the other way around.
+PivotPHP adapts to your needs, not the other way around.
 Start simple, scale complex.

 ```php
 // Start simple